oban-bg/oban/README.md

 #### Advanced Features

 - **Isolated Queues** — Jobs are stored in a single table but are executed in distinct queues.
-  Each queue runs in isolation, ensuring that a job in a single slow queue can't back up other faster queues.
+  Each queue runs in isolation, with its own concurrency limits, ensuring that a job in a single slow queue can't back up other faster queues.

+- **Isolated Jobs** — Every job runs in a dedicated process to provide fully concurrent execution, a clean environment between jobs, and efficient cleanup after the job runs.

 - **Queue Control** — Queues can be started, stopped, paused, resumed and scaled independently at runtime locally or across _all_ running nodes (even in environments like Heroku, without